-- All pupils with a medical condition or food allergy have their own 'medical care plan' which is kept in the staff room. - Any pupils with a medical care plan are identified by photographs on the staff notice board and the school kitchen.
-Care plans are reviewed and written annually in partnership with parents.

-- Only named medication in the original container can be given.
-The dosage and instructions need to be on the container. - If a pupil requires short term medication such as antibiotics or other medications parents need to fill in a digital consent form to allow a staff member to administer the medication.
+- All pupils with a medical condition or food allergy have their own 'medical care plan' which is kept in the staff room. - Care plans are reviewed and written annually in partnership with parents. - Only named medication in the original container can be given.
+The dosage and instructions need to be on the container. - If a pupil requires short term medication such as antibiotics or other medications parents need to fill in a digital consent form with a member of SLT to allow a staff member to administer the medication.